pahulb/Tetris/README.md

 ## Prerequisites

-To compile and run Tetis, ensure you have the following:
+To compile and run Tetris, ensure you have the following:

 - A C++ compiler (e.g., Code Blocks).
 - The `winbgim.h` and `graphics.h` libraries for graphics rendering.
 Download and set them up before building the project.